appscode/blog/content/post/kubedb-v2024.8.21/index.md

 #### TLS Reconfiguration

-TLS Reconfiguration allows you to add, update, or remove TLS settings for an existing SingleStore deployment.
+TLS Reconfiguration allows you to add, update, or remove TLS settings for an existing Singlestore deployment.
 Here's an example YAML configuration:

 ```yaml
 apiVersion: ops.kubedb.com/v1alpha1